florent37/ExpectAnim/README.md

 ## Play in sequence

-Use `expectInNewSequence` to start a new sequence of animation
+Use `thenExpect` to start a new sequence of animation

 ```java
 anim1 = new ExpectAnim()